x

 That proposal is set to appear on the ballot next month.
 If it passes, it would last until the end of 2035.

-SPOKANE, Wash. — With four weeks to go until the November election, the Spokane City Council did their own voting Monday night on an ordinance about the Community Safety Fund appearing on the ballot.
+SPOKANE, Wash. — With four weeks to go until the November election, the Spokane City Council did their own voting Monday night on an ordinance regarding the Community Safety Fund appearing on the ballot.

 City Council passed the Community Safety Fund ordinance 5-2 Monday night.
 In a few short weeks, it'll be up to the voters to decide the fund's fate.

 If passed in November, Spokane Mayor Lisa Brown said the new tax would cost the average Spokanite around $1 for every $1,000 they spend.
+Necessities like food and prescription drugs would be exempt.

 In the original proposal, Brown said roughly $6.5 million per year would stay in the City of Spokane and be used for community safety enhancements.